HUGH HART ONLINE

 Russian emigre Alex Kharlamov is a gifted composer-engineer and inventor or weird instruments.
-I recorded Code at his home studio in Sherman Oaks.
+We mixed How to Be a Millionaire at his home studio in Sherman Oaks.

 Doug Hoekstra and I teamed up on a ton of songs in Chicago.
 Ridiculously prolific -- he writes short stories too -- Doug has toured Europe extensively and released six solo records since moving to Nashville.